 - Because it is welded, it had 50% of the strength of a truly endless belt

-- Belt can be purchased in one tooth increments from a minimum length as specified in our B212 Catalog
+- You can purchase “V” belts in one tooth increments from a minimum length. see our B212 Catalog for more details.

 How To Identify a BRECOflex Truly Endless BFX Timing Belt

-Truly endless code BFX polyurethane timing belts are exuded without a weld.
+Truly endless code BFX polyurethane timing belts are extruded without a weld.
 This gives you the strongest belt construction type making it ideal for power transmission applications.
 They have steel tension members as a standard and are available in multiple material versions.
-The Recommended tooth configuration is AT for increased tooth shear strength.
+The most popular tooth configuration is AT for more tooth shear strength.
 Double-sided BFX timing belts are also available for drive systems that change shaft direction.
 Custom lengths are available.